chjj/bthreads/README.md

 Some caveats for the `child_process` backend:

 - The transfer list only works for MessagePorts.
-Array buffers won't _actually_ be transferred.
+ArrayBuffers won't _actually_ be transferred.
 - `options.workerData` probably has a limited size depending on platform (the maximum size of an environment variable).